Written by Jessica Jordan

 - Travel During Sleep Times: If possible, plan the longest portion of the voyage during baby’s regular sleep times.
 Napping schedules may be impacted by holidays and travel, but this is one way to ensure babies will have some quiet time to sleep on schedule.

-- Bring Snacks: Babies are picky eaters—pack a few favorites to keep on hand in case of fussiness.
+- Bring Snacks: Babies are picky eaters (check out our top tips for dealing with a picky eater) - pack a few favorites to keep on hand in case of fussiness.

 - Plan Stops and Activities: For car trips, the AAP recommends parents “plan to stop driving and give yourself and your child a break about every two hours.”
 Crayons and a paper pad, plus a few small toys will help keep baby occupied during travel.
 Parents can also get creative while entertaining baby during travel—in a pinch, a couple of coffee cups from a café are great noise-makers or stacking toys!